Playa de Las Canteras: Urban development

 Throughout the 20th century there were several urbanization and planning projects that were not entirely put into practice.
-For example, that of the Bilbao architect Secundino Zuazo Ugalde in 1943, a professional with successful approaches that were executed in other areas of the city, but who had a very unique proposal for Las Canteras that, fortunately, was not put into practice by the city council.
+For example, that of the Bilbao architect Secundino Zuazo Ugalde in 1943, a professional with successful approaches that were executed in other areas of the city, but who had a unique proposal for Las Canteras that was not put into practice by the city council.
 Zuazo, in his planning, closed the beach with two dikes parallel to the coast, with which he gained land from the sea to be used for buildings, public spaces and the construction of a small sports pier; a project that, had it been carried out, would have eaten up half of the beach, leaving La Barra on the shore.

 In 1991 the city council decided to give a facelift to the beach and faced the renovation of the promenade that since its construction in the 30's had only been subjected to patches and the annual repainting of its railings.
 To this end, the decision was made to carry out a forward-looking project and to this end the entire pavement, street lighting and street furniture were renewed, and a series of complementary works were also carried out, such as the organization of the piping and the creation of a service gallery that runs along the entire subsoil of the promenade and prevents the opening of ditches and trenches on the new pavement when repairs are needed.
 The work, given its extension and scope, had to be carried out in several phases starting in the area of La Isleta until reaching the vicinity of the Alfredo Kraus Auditorium in the neighborhood of Guanarteme and included, in addition to the renovation of the avenue, the renovation of each of the streets that converge on it and were pedestrianized with the same materials as those used in the promenade.